noice-noise/TECH-D/README.md

 ## Disclaimer

 This prototype version is currently in progress.
 Any information, models, and functions may or may not be accurate.
+Various free assets and open-sourced projects has been utilized in the development of this application.

 The CIT University does not officially endorse this project.
-For official help and information, please visit the official [website](https://cit.edu/).
+For official help and information, please visit the official [university website](https://cit.edu/).

 ## Packages